Philippine deer: Threats

+The Philippine deer was categorised as rare in 1994, data deficient in 1996, and vulnerable since 2008.
+This is because of the rapid population decline estimated to be more than 30% in the last 24 years or three generations.

+In culture

-The Bagobo-Tagabawa tribe in Barangay Sibulan, Toril, Davao City identified the Philippine brown deer as a "cultural keystone species" (CKS).
-This means that the deer plays a vital role in their culture.
-As a matter of fact, tribesmen claimed that their tribe would be incomplete without the deer.
+The Bagobo-Tagabawa tribe in Barangay Sibulan, Toril, Davao City identified the Philippine brown deer as a "cultural keystone species".
+This means that the deer play a vital role in their culture.
+As a matter of fact, the tribesmen claimed that their tribe would be incomplete without the deer.
 To preserve their cultural pride by avoiding over-hunting, the tribe has declared hunting and non-hunting zones in the forest.

 The Obu Manuvu indigenous community declared the Philippine deer as a "Pusaka" species, which means that it has an inherent value to the community's culture, life and history, and the community is committed to protect, manage and conserve the deer population within its ancestral domain.